The market value of Phunware Inc (PHUN) Stock is expected to soar in the coming months

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Phunware Inc (NASDAQ:PHUN) raised 1.34% to close Tuesday’s market session at $0.08, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.0805 and $0.0853 throughout the trading session with the volume trading being 4895160 shares, which represented a significant variation when compared to the three months average volume of 3.53 million shares.
-The firm’s stock price fluctuated 2.59% within the last five trades and -28.49% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -84.02% in the last 6 months and -56.26% was subtracted to its value over the previous 3 months.
-PHUN stock is trading at a margin of -9.69%, -36.43% and -78.20% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Phunware Inc (NASDAQ:PHUN) dipped -1.42% to close Friday’s market session at $0.08, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.075 and $0.0772 throughout the trading session with the volume trading being 3154902 shares, which represented a significant variation when compared to the three months average volume of 3.73 million shares.
+The firm’s stock price fluctuated -13.82% within the last five trades and -44.41% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -83.20% in the last 6 months and -55.50% was subtracted to its value over the previous 3 months.
+PHUN stock is trading at a margin of -8.86%, -38.81% and -79.49% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored